 Your clinical team are best placed to talk with you about the effect on your treatment and appointments.
-They'll work with you to determine the best course of action in each individual situation.
+They will work with you to determine the best course of action in each individual situation.
 If you have any concerns or questions about your treatment, please speak to your clinical team.

 Will my surgery be delayed?

-At the moment, the coronavirus pandemic doesn't mean that everyone will experience delays to their surgery.
+At the moment, the coronavirus pandemic doesn’t mean that everyone will experience delays to their surgery.
 If any surgery does need to be delayed, clinicians will look at how urgently each patient needs to have surgery.
-This'll help them decide which operations will go ahead as planned and which ones might need to be delayed.
-They'll use the following groups to help them make these decisions if required.
-Priority level one is seen as the most urgent and level three is the least urgent.
+This will help them decide which operations will go ahead as planned and which ones might need to be delayed.
+They will use the following groups to help them make these decisions if required.
+Priority level 1 is seen as the most urgent and level 3 is the least urgent.

 - an obstruction (or blockage)

-- if your disease has progressed and is causing you injury or harm (for example if there's a lot of pressure on your spinal cord, known as spinal cord compression).
+- if your disease has progressed and is causing you injury or harm (for example if there is a lot of pressure on your spinal cord, known as spinal cord compression)

 Can I still have chemotherapy, targeted or immunotherapy?

-At the moment the coronavirus pandemic doesn't mean that everyone will experience delays to their treatment.
+At the moment the coronavirus pandemic doesn’t mean that everyone will experience delays to their treatment.
 If any treatment needs to be delayed, clinicians will look at how urgently each patient needs to have treatment.
-They'll use the following groups to help them make these decisions if required.
-Priority level one is seen as the most urgent and level six is the least urgent.
+They will use the following groups to help them make these decisions if required.
+Priority level 1 is seen as the most urgent and level 6 is the least urgent.

 Will my radiotherapy treatment be delayed?

-At the moment the coronavirus pandemic doesn't mean that everyone will experience delays to their radiotherapy treatment.
+At the moment the coronavirus pandemic doesn’t mean that everyone will experience delays to their radiotherapy treatment.
 If any treatment needs to be delayed, clinicians will look at how urgently each patient needs to have treatment.
-They'll use the following groups to help them make these decisions if required.
-Priority level one is seen as the most urgent and level five is the least urgent.
+They will use the following groups to help them make these decisions if required.
+Priority level 1 is seen as the most urgent and level 5 is the least urgent.